 Other costs include, bed, crate, leashes, collars and treats and chews of course.
 German Shepherds also need regular grooming.
-You can do this yourself with some learned skills or your can take your dog to a groomer.
+You can groom your dog yourself with some learned dog grooming skills or your can take your dog to a groomer.
+(If you need help selecting one check out our top tips for how to select a dog groomer.
 If you do elect to do your own dog grooming you will need some tools.
 However, after you are set up there will just be minimal costs for shampoo and tools.
 (Check out our post on the best dog brushes for long haired dogs)

 If you do go to a groomer, depending on your area it will cost $45-60 a visit and upwards due to German Shepherds size and coat.